allegro/allegro.tech/_posts/2016-02-26-writing-fast-cache-service-in-go-lang.md

 7. [Summary](#summary)

 ## Introduction
-Recently our team obtained a task to write a very fast cache service.
-The task is pretty clear but it can be solved in many ways and in many programming languages.
-Ultimately we have decided to implement the service in Go lang.
+Recently our team has been tasked to write a very fast cache service.
+The task was pretty clear but it can be solved in many ways and in many programming languages.
+Finally we have decided to implement the service in [Go](https://golang.org/).
-Further part of this article describes how we did it and what values come from that.
+We described how we did it and what values come from that.

 ## Requirements
 Write a cache service which: